menu

 Demographics

-The education level of New York Mills citizens is very high relative to the national average among all cities (21.84%): 39.18% of adults in New York Mills have a bachelor's degree or even advanced degree.
+The education level of New York Mills citizens is substantially higher than the typical US community, as 29.52% of adults in New York Mills have at least a bachelor's degree.

-The per capita income in New York Mills in 2022 was $36,948, which is middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $147,792 for a family of four.
+The per capita income in New York Mills in 2022 was $33,758, which is lower middle income relative to New York, and middle income relative to the rest of the US.
+This equates to an annual income of $135,032 for a family of four.
 However, New York Mills contains both very wealthy and poor people as well.
+New York Mills also has one of the higher rates of people living in poverty in the nation, with 34.41% of its population below the federal poverty line.

 The people who call New York Mills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New York Mills residents report their race to be White, followed by Asian.
-Important ancestries of people in New York Mills include Italian, Irish, German, Polish, and English.
+Important ancestries of people in New York Mills include Polish, Ukrainian, Italian, Irish, and English.

 The most common language spoken in New York Mills is English.
-Other important languages spoken here include Italian and Vietnamese.
+Other important languages spoken here include Italian and Slavic languages.

 Notable & Unique Neighborhood Characteristics